Planes, Trains, Automobiles

-Thursday afternoon, day 0-2, the traveling begins in earnest.
-MARTA from Alpharetta to Hartsfeld Airport.
-A long walk through this massive airport to the International terminal.
-Then on the 5:00pm KLM flight bound for Barcelona.
+Day 0-2, the traveling begins in earnest.
+MARTA from Alpharetta to Hartsfield Airport.
+A long walk through this massive airport to the international terminal.
+The 5:00pm KLM flight bound for Barcelona.

 Step 2 was the public train station to Barcelona Sants train station.
 We had to catch a train leaving at 10:00am for Pamplona.
 We arrived at the Sants station with 5 minutes to spare.

 Step 3 was the Renfe High-Speed rail to Zaragoza, the perfect opportunity for a high-quality nap.
 The coach we rode in was plush.
 I did crack one eye open at a point in the journey and noted that we were traveling at 318 km/H.